-Like any other art, photography and other types of media are considered a form of self-expression and are a vital part of the artistic ecosystem of Black Rock City.
-With a temporary metropolis that lasts for only a week, the images and stories outlast the structures that are built and serve to excite and inspire Burners and Burners-to-be year round.
+Like other types of art, photography, film, and radio are considered forms of self-expression and are a vital part of the artistic ecosystem of Black Rock City.
+With a temporary city that lasts for only a week, images and stories outlast the structures that are built and serve to excite and inspire Burners and Burners-to-be year round.
 While Burning Man supports the right of artists to express themselves using cameras, extra consideration must be taken to protect the privacy of all participants and ensure media is used in a way that upholds our community principle of decommodification.

-If you are shooting images or video for nonpublic distribution (ie: just sharing with friends and family through your personal social networks) you do not need to register for approval; if it is your intention to release something beyond that — you’re probably going to need to register.
-(See more on Personal vs. Professional Use).
+If you are shooting images or video for nonpublic distribution (ie: just sharing with friends and family through your personal social networks) you do not need to register; if it is your intention to release something beyond that — you’re probably going to need to register.
+See more on Personal vs. Professional Use.

 - Respect other participants’ privacy ask for permission BEFORE shooting.